 The terms of these loans can vary depending on the lender and their product mix.
 Regardless of whether the loan is fixed or adjustable, the loans are amortized and paid over the amortized term, which is typically 15 or 30 years.

 Down payment requirements vary from lender to lender.
-At Physician Bank, there is no down payment required for loans up to one-million dollars ($1,000,000) and credit scores 720 and over.
+At Physician Bank, there is just a 5% down payment required for loans up to $725,000 and credit scores 720 and over.

 PMI is an insurance that protects the mortgage lender in case you default on the loan.
 PMI can add to your monthly payment, so be sure to factor it in when you compare Physician Loans to other types of loans.
 Physician Bank does not require borrowers to pay PMI.